Vivian-Abbah/Cost-of-Living-Index-by-Country-2024-Analysis/README.md

 # Cost-of-Living-Index-by-Country-2024-Analysis

-“Where Does Your Money Go the Furthest?”Introduction
+“Where Does Your Money Go the Furthest?”

+Introduction

 In a world where financial planning and global mobility intersect more than ever, understanding how far your money can go in different parts of the globe is no longer a luxury — it’s a necessity.